Seven things I've learned building one of Scotland’s most flexible workplaces

 Finance & Fintech

-If you're not familiar with DirectID, we're a global fintech founded in Edinburgh, Scotland.
+If you're not familiar with Atto, we're a global fintech founded in Edinburgh, Scotland.
 I think we have an important story to share about our ongoing journey to becoming one of the world’s most flexible employers, and how flexibility can be your company’s superpower.

 Both Scotland and the wider UK are incredibly competitive markets for tech talent in the credit and risk sector.
-In that respect, DirectID punches far above its weight.
+In that respect, Atto punches far above its weight.
 As our revenues continue to show strong growth, our workforce is growing, too, and we've been thrilled to welcome some of the most outstanding fintech minds to our team.

 To us, it's clear – because our team have told us – our unique advantage is that we offer a 100% flexible workplace culture.